zisuzlabs/retreeforests/README.md

 ## Net Zero by 2030 with just $10K.
 Net Zero by 2030 is possible with just $10,000.
 Coal will be burnt because it produces metal, cars will run a couple of miles on a few gallons, and the sun will shine during the day, not at night!
-No marketing gimmicks, no COP promises, open-source forever, community driven--even you can build on your own.
+No marketing gimmicks, no COP promises, open-source forever, community driven--even you can build on your own in your town.
+Not Made in Bahamas!

 Way cheaper than one SKU of the cheapest Tesla!
 So what are you waiting for?
 Govt Dole is funny, LOL!